 Wendy teaches many of our workshops topics related to youth, and also trains in the area of wellness.
+She is co-author of the book, The Culture Question.
 She has Bachelor’s degrees in both Psychology and Education, and is currently completing a Master’s degree in Conflict Analysis and Management.
 Wendy is a former teacher and director of a health and social services program.
 She has authored many of our workshops including Challenging Behaviours in Youth, and Conflict Resolution Skills for Youth.
 Wendy encourages adults to view their role in supporting youth as both a responsibility and a privilege.
 She believes that learning is a dynamic and life-long endeavor and with commitment, guidance, and individualized support, this process should be enjoyable and motivating.
 Wendy is an engaging presenter who delivers material in a format that maximizes the learning potential for all participants.

 For those who work with youth, managing challenging behaviors that interfere with development, learning, or success can be both frustrating and exhausting.
 This webinar reviews challenging behaviors related to aggression, non-compliance, and attention-seeking, and will provide a framework for intervening with these behaviors.
 Guidelines for structuring interactions for positive outcomes will be given, and a coaching model to bring out the best in youth who exhibit challenging behavior is provided.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.

 Upon completion of this webinar participants should be able to:

 Define challenging behavior in youth

 Name the underlying needs of aggression, noncompliance and attention seeking

 This is an introductory-intermediate level webinar intended for social service and health care professionals, counselors, social workers, school personnel, and anyone interested in learning more about this topic.